 St Paul's Walk mosaics

-The mosaic in St Paul's Walk public space focuses on the changing role of Newport women during the war
+The mosaics in St Paul's Walk focus on the contribution of women to Newport's development and history

 British Women's Temperance Association Drinking Fountain

 Made by Royal Doulton in 1913, the fountain is 3m high, constructed in terracotta with a glazed ceramic finish and situated outside Newport Cathedral.

 Merchant Navy Memorial, Mariners Green

 A tribute to the men and women of Newport who lost their lives in active service during the Second World War.
 Newport Borough Council commissioned Sebastien Boyesen in 1989 and the seven metre high memorial was unveiled in April 1991.

 Painted by Hans Feibusch, the German painter and sculptor.
 The series of 12 murals decorates the central hall of Newport Civic Centre and depict the history of Newport.
 Commissioned by Newport Corporation in 1960 and painted between 1961-4.

 Celebrating over 700 years of markets in Newport, this is a life-size bronze of a Gloucester Old Spot pig with baskets of fruit and vegetables.

 Created by Paul Kincaid to commemorate Newport's 'Supertramp' poet, W.H.Davies, whose poem 'Leisure' contains the famous lines 'What is this life if, full of care, we have no time to stand and stare'

 Also known as 'The Vision of St.Gwynllyw', this sculpture was inspired by the legend of Gwynllyw's conversion to Christianity.
 Created by Sebastian Boyesen and unveiled in 1996.